Investment software for comparing all methods of investing.

 3) Most all life insurance company products have "layers of fees on top of commissions on top of fees on top of expenses on top of even more fees."
 When you add them all up, they're several times higher than even loaded mutual funds, and dozens of times more than with no-load mutual funds.

-4) The whole life insurance company business model is based on maximizing profits for their shareholders, not policyholders (you).
-How else do you think they grew up to be "too big to fail," can afford billions in TV ads, and have huge offices fully-staffed with expensive employees?
+4) The whole life insurance company business model is based on maximizing profits for their shareholders, and agents, not policyholders (you).
+How else do you think they grew up to be "too big to fail," can afford billions in TV ads, and have huge gold-plated ivory-tower offices fully-staffed with expensive employees?
 Unless you die way before your time, are a shareholder in life company stock, or are an agent that has a way to drum up a lot of easy business, then this whole thing is just a very bad deal.

-Next, big financial planning software vendors are able to barely survive because they've had large infusions of capital from the life insurance industry.
-So they don't want you to know the truth about investing strategies.
 The old Black Hat way is how they stay in business.
 The Internet changed all of that, and there's no going back, which is one of the reasons why AIG in '09 was "too big to fail" and had to be bailed out with $182 BILLION (or 92% ownership) of taxpayer dollars.

 Last but not least, Roth IRAs are definitely not what they're all cracked up to be.
 The long-term results using traditional IRAs are usually better.
 The reason everyone says Roth IRAs are the best invention since the wheel, is because nobody has ever done a proper apples-to-apples comparison that accounts for all of the details.
 Plus touting them is probably how they make their money.
 But, the lower returns may be worth it, considering there's never taxes to fuss with.

 There are several financial spreadsheets like this on the market, but they're mostly distributed by life insurance companies (for free), which means they don't account for any of the details, and thus are heavily biased toward selling their products.
-The more details you account for properly (especially basis with non-qualified mutual funds), the less attractive life insurance company products become.
-When you account for ALL of the details, then it's a total no-brainer.

 This financial spreadsheet will account for EVERY detail.
 If it doesn't, then you can easily use the manual overrides to account for anything you want to.
 Not only that, it's so transparent that anyone can track every number down to see where it came from.
 The details that explain everything are in the directions.